What Is Personal Experience?

 Let’s take a closer look at consumer behavior using one of the most influential modalities of direct response advertising: video advertising.

 YouTube, with a reported 200 billion monthly users worldwide ( up from 1.8 billion in May 2018 ), calculates that viewers are consuming 1 billion hours of videos daily.
 Thanks in large part to YouTube’s predictive algorithm, viewers are now watching more video content than they ever have.
-With audiences of that size consuming more content for a longer duration of time, it’s no surprise that YouTube has estimated $5.5 billion dollars will be spent on advertising in 2020 - in the US alone
+With audiences of that size consuming more content for a longer duration of time, it’s no surprise that YouTube has estimated $5.5 billion dollars will be spent on advertising in 2020 - in the US alone.

 As the viewership has increased, so too have the completion of video ads.
 Experts now state that the viewed-to-completion rate of video ads is up 30% in the last 3 years to a whopping 89%.
 However, upon closer inspection, click-through-rates have not mirrored that same trend and have continued an overall pattern of decline for the past four years.